-With the exception of nitrate/nitrite nitrogen (and the very low dissolved oxygen 29 March 2019), the levels of contaminants found 130 m downstream of the discharge (at site AWY000105) are far lower, indicating that the intervening wetland is effective at reducing contaminant levels.
-The higher nitrate/nitrite nitrogen at site AMY000105 when compared to AMY000103 is due to the oxidation of the ammoniacal nitrogen in the landfill tributary.
-However, it is noted that although the nitrate/nitrite nitrogen concentration had increased, the total nitrogen in the waterbody had decreased significantly compared to the upstream value at the time of the March 2019 survey.
+In general, the levels of contaminants found 130 m downstream of the discharge (at site AWY000105) indicate that the intervening wetland is effective at reducing contaminant levels.
+The higher nitrate/nitrite nitrogen at site AMY000105 when compared to AMY000103 on 20 March 2020 is due to the oxidation of the ammoniacal nitrogen in the landfill tributary.
+However, it is noted that although the nitrate/nitrite nitrogen concentration had increased, the total nitrogen in the waterbody had decreased significantly compared to the upstream value.

 Figure 4 shows the ammoniacal nitrogen results for the stormwater/leachate pond (RTP002005) and the landfill tributary below the culvert outlet (AWY000103).
-During the year under review there was no discharge occurring at the time of either survey.
 Historically the concentration is much lower in the pond than in the tributary, and continues to indicate that ammoniacal nitrogen is entering the landfill tributary via another route, potentially via shallow groundwater.